bp2008/SSL-Certificate-Maker/README.md

 The `.cer and .key` format is common on Linux.
 However if you want to use the certificate with IIS on Windows, you need to install the private key too, which in this case is easiest to do by installing the `.pfx` file to your Local Machine "Personal" certificate store.

-*Be careful when trusting certificates.
+*Be careful when trusting and sharing certificates.
 If someone untrustworthy got ahold of the private key, they could use it to fool your computer into trusting any certificate they want!*

 ## Creating Your Own Certificate Authority